mlabs-haskell/purus-pkg/docs/catalyst-milestone-6.md

 Acceptance criteria:

-- [x] A template can be instantiated and an example validator script can be compiled successfully
+- [x] A template can be instantiated and an example validator script can be compiled successfully.

   - The project template provided here
     <https://github.com/mlabs-haskell/purus-pkg/tree/master/templates/default>